-It’s always a good idea to try and make friends with the dogs you work with as the results will show up in the photos you capture with your camera.
-Dog photography, in particular, demands a calm demeanor and the willingness to speak softly, move more deliberately, and maintain a relaxed persona.
+It’s always a good idea to try and make friends with the pets you work with as the results will show up in the images you capture with your camera.
+This kind of session demands a calm demeanor and the willingness to speak softly, move more deliberately, and maintain a relaxed persona.

-It also helps to have one person giving the dogs a command instead of several people and to go with whatever the pet decides to do at that moment.
+It also helps to have one person giving the pets a command instead of several people and to go with whatever the animal decides to do at that moment.

-It’s often difficult to get a good close-up in pet photography, but the effort is well worth the photo you take of their cute face.
+It’s often difficult to get a good close-up shot, but the effort is well worth the photo you take of their cute face.
 Close-ups are a great way to increase the aesthetics of your pet while still capturing their personality, and to get a pet to stay still; you’ll have to figure out how to get them comfortable with you and your camera.

-When working with a pet, it’s essential to get down to their level to capture the best shots that showcase their personality.
-People are generally used to seeing shots of a dog from above; however, you can get a much cuter look when you take the shot at or below their level.
-You might have to lie on your belly to accomplish this, but it’s a surefire way to get a smile out of your dogs and see their expressions.
+When working with a pet, it’s essential to get down to their eye level to create the perfect shots that showcase their personality.
+People are generally used to seeing shots of animals from above; however, you can get a much cuter look when you take the shot at or below their eye level.
+You might have to lie on your belly to reach this eye level, but it’s a surefire way to get a smile out of your pets and see their expressions.

-One of the best tips to follow is to pay attention to the background in your photo.
-Clear up any clutter shown on the ground, and give your pet plenty of room to spread out.
-Dogs often like to play with a toy or two, and the right toy for a dog makes all the difference when it comes to bringing out their personality.
+One of the tips to follow is to pay attention to the background in your photo.
+Clear up any clutter shown on the ground, and give your subject plenty of room to spread out.
+Dogs often like to play with a toy or two, and the right toy makes all the difference when it comes to bringing out their personality.

 The right background or setting can have a similar effect, and pet photography has no strict rules when it comes to choosing a location.

-- Their favorite toys, or toys you’ve brought
+- Their favorite toys, or some you’ve brought

 - Favorite treats

 - Leaves, wood, and other dog safe items found in nature